WHAT DOES THIS MEAN?

 WHAT SHOULD I DO?

-The application must be completed, a check attached, and postmarked by December 1, 2015.
+The application must be completed with a check attached, and mailed to The College at Southeastern by February 3, 2017.
 Please list EACH course by the SE College Course Number and Title on the application.
 Each class is 3 credit hours for $150.
 Put the NRCA Instructor’s Name and attach a check to the application for the number of courses taken times $150 (No. of courses X $150).
 Again, mail your application and check to the College of Southeastern.
 The address is at the bottom of the application.
-The application and tuition fees must be received no later than December, 2015.
+The application and tuition fees must be received no later than February 3, 2017.

 COLLEGE OPEN HOUSE OPPORTUNITIES